tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 The target word is embedded in a context that helps make the meaning of the word clear.

 But they have certain weaknesses, the main being **review time**.
-On sentence cards the target word is not emphasized in any way.
+On a sentence card the target word is not emphasized in any way.
 As a result during each rep you have to read the whole sentence and essentially test yourself on every word in it.
 On average, it takes 20 seconds to answer a sentence card.